enzo-dante/tech_prep/README.md

 Use either search algorithm to recursively traverse a graph which is a collection of nodes where each node might point to other nodes that are connected via edges (one-way or two-way)

+__depth-first search__

+- hasPath(s, t): recursively, nodeS do you have a path to nodeT?
+- nodes asks (left-to-right) it's child if it has a path to nodeT, repeat until reached nodeT or null

+__breadth-first Search__

+- hasPath(s, t): recursively, does nodeS do you have a path to nodeT?

+- nodes checks if any of its children are nodeT, if no edges to first level children, then check next level and repeat

 # Linear Search